-- A pre-construction walkthrough with an aquatic specialist is recommended.
-Furthermore, the aquatic specialist should assist with the development of the stormwater management plan and the Aquatic Rehabilitation and Monitoring plan, which should inform the micro-siting of the final layout.
-This of particular importance where the proposed alignments have deviated from existing tracks or roads. - Where large cut and fill areas are required these must be stabilised and rehabilitated during the construction process, to minimise erosion and sedimentation. - Suitable stormwater management systems must be installed along roads and other areas and monitored during the first few months of use.
+- A pre-construction walkthrough with an aquatic specialist is recommended and they can assist with the development of the stormwater management plan and Aquatic Rehabilitation and Monitoring plan, coupled to micro-siting of the final layout.
+This especially where the proposed alignments have deviated from existing tracks or roads. - Where large cut and fill areas are required these must be stabilised and rehabilitated during the construction process, to minimise erosion and sedimentation. - Suitable stormwater management systems must be installed along roads and other areas and monitored during the first few months of use.
 Any erosion / sedimentation must be resolved through whatever additional interventions maybe necessary (i.e., extension, energy dissipaters, spreaders, etc).